Back to insights

 Is product data replacing SEO?

-No. Product data adds a machine-readable layer to SEO.
+Product data adds a machine-readable layer to SEO.
 Page quality, crawlability, internal links, content relevance, and performance still matter.
 AI commerce discovery also needs product facts that can be compared and verified.

 Which product fields matter most for AI shopping discovery?

-Start with canonical URL, product name, brand, identifiers, price, availability, image, category, core attributes, shipping, returns, warranty, localized descriptions, and FAQ answers.
+Start with canonical URL, product name, brand, identifiers, price, availability, image, category, core attributes, shipping, returns, warranty, localized descriptions, and buyer FAQ answers.
 Category-specific specs matter because natural-language shopping queries often include those details.

 How should a small brand start?